platanus/banano/docs/components/bn-file-input.md

 BnFileInput is a wrapper for `<input type="file"> ` elements, designed to work with `v-model` to simplify management.
 It returns a file list if it allows multiple files or a single file if it's not.

 ## Basic Usage

+The only required prop for `BnFileInput` is `name`.
+The `name` prop is used to identify the input in the context of a `Form` or an `useForm`, or when submitting a form in the traditional way.

 ```html
 <bn-file-input v-model="file" name="name" />